luispol/FilmVerse_Project/README.md

 # FilmVerse_Project
-This is a project aboyt how create a web page about movies reviews
+This is a project about how create a web page about movies reviews